Force generation principles in dividing cells

 Javad was a Postdoctoral Research Associate working on the KTP research project between Queen Mary University of London and Carl Zeiss Microscopy.
 His research focused on the generalisation of the SpinX software, which combines Deep Learning and 3D modelling methods to automatically analyse subcellular structures, subsquently facilitating application to cancer research and drug treatment.
 Before joining the Draviam lab, Javad was a Postdoctoral Research Associate at Imperial College London.
 His research focused on the image-based design of fuel cells and high-resolution X-ray imaging for determining the pore-scale wettability of porous media to validate pore-scale modelling.
 Moreover, he was a Postdoctoral Research Associate at the University of Manchester, investigating emulsion stability and behaviour using state-of-art microfluidics and imaging devices.
 Javad obtained his PhD in Chemical Engineering and Analytical Science from the University of Manchester.
 During his PhD, Javad utilised an array of theoretical, experimental, and imaging approaches to extend the physical understanding of foam generation, propagation and stability in pore-scale and bulk-scale.
 Javad got his MSc and BSc in Chemical and Petroleum Engineering at the Sharif University of Technology, the leading institution for engineering in his home country.
 Javad is now a Research Scientist at Newcastle University.

-Current position: Postdoctoral Research Associate at Teeside University (UK)
+Current position: Postdoctoral Research Associate at Nottingham University (UK)

 Current position: Manager in AI & Data Analytics at Deloitte (Germany)